jboss-fuse/quickstarts/sap-srfc-server-standalone/README.md

 What is it?
 -----------

 This quick start shows how to integrate Apache Camel with SAP using the JBoss Fuse SAP Synchronous Remote Function Call Server Camel component.
-This component and its endpoints should be used in cases where the synchronous handling of requests from and responses to an SAP system are required.
+This component and its endpoints should be used in cases where a Camel route is required to synchronously handle requests from and responses to an SAP system.

 This quick start handles requests from SAP for the `BAPI_FLCUST_GETLIST` BAPI method to query for Customer records in the Flight Data Application.
 The route of this quick start simply mocks the behavior of this method by returning a fixed response of Customer records.
 The `sap-srfc-server` endpoint at the beginning of the route consumes requests from SAP and their contents are then converted to string message bodies and logged to the console.
 The message body of the exchange's message is then replaced with the contents of an XML file that contains a serialized SAP response for the BAPI method.
 This new message body content is then converted to a string, logged to the console and then sent back by the endpoint to SAP as the response to the call.